-Find COVID-19 resources for employers, employees, and members of the public accessing businesses.
-This link also includes places of worship, summer camps, pools and splash pads.
+- COVID-19 resources for employers, employees, and members of the public accessing businesses can be found on our COVID-19 and Business webpage.

 It’s OK to not feel OK.
 This is a challenging time for everyone.
 Creating new routines and rituals, and finding ways to have fun and be active can help to adjust to this new situation.
 Check here for more information and help lines.

 The Ontario Ministry of Health has a comprehensive website with directives and announcements.
-Check here for Government Links.
+Ontario Ministry of Health website – available in multiple languages

 COVID-19 Guidance for Childcare Centres